auditassistant/json-context/README.md

 ### datasource.query(query, localContext, options)

-Queries the data stored using [JSON Query](https://github.com/mmckegg/json-query) and returns an object representing the result and other useful info (especially when doing databinding)
+Queries the context using [JSON Query](https://github.com/mmckegg/json-query) and returns an object representing the result and other useful info (especially when doing databinding)

 **localContext**: (optional) specifiy a target for `.` queries to get their data.
 This is used when matcher queries execute (e.g. `item`) and is set to the new object being pushed and great when using repeaters when template/data binding.